matthewr6/gopher-brain/README.md

 ![Latest image](/latest.gif)

-### to produce an animation
+### how to make things happen

 - `cd` into the root of the project
 - `go build`
-- `gopher-brain X`, X being however many cycles/frames
+- `gopher-brain`
+- Enter a string if you'd like to load a preexisting state, or leave the prompt blank if you want to create a fresh state.
+- Hit space whenever you'd like to end the simulation
+- Enter a string if you'd like to save the current state, or leave the prompt blank if you don't want to save the current state.
 - `python display_net.py X`
 - `cd` into the `frames` directory
 - `ffmpeg -framerate Y -i net_%01d.png anim.gif`, Y being fps

-Modify `main.go` to save, load, and stimulate the state of the net/brain/whatever
+Modify `main.go` to create sensors for the state of the net/brain/whatever

-`SaveState` - saves state to a JSON file
-`LoadState` - loads state from a JSON file